SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Swift also includes for and while loops to repeat code.

-Array and dictionary literals are represented using values inside ``[`` and ``]``.

-..
-TODO: Array/dict literals are here because I need them for loops.
-   It might be more natural to move them earlier.

 .. testcode:: for-loop
     -> let listOfNumbers = [8, 3, 5]